benkoshy/pagy/docs/api/javascript.md

 You can pick and configure [a Javascript File](https://github.com/ddnexus/pagy/tree/master/lib/javascripts) depending on the environment of your app.

+All the javascript files expose the Pagy object, which has just one function: `init()`.
+You can access any of them with the following: `Pagy.root.join('javascripts', '......')`.

 **Notice** The javascript file is required only for the `pagy*_js` helpers.
 Just using `'data-remote="true"'` without any `pagy*_js` helper works without any javascript file.